ashishsjaiswal/CCNA-Switching/CCNA-SWITCHING-LAB 2  (TRUNK)/README.md

 2. Connect the end devices (laptops & server) to each switch using access ports.
 3. Configure each switch with the provided configuration files in the [configurations](https://github.com/ashishsjaiswal/CCNA-Switching/tree/08babd9a9238abf77f8753b0a97aecc41742cab9/CCNA-SWITCHING-LAB%202%20%20(TRUNK)/configurations) directory.
 4. Use **switch1.cfg** for Switch 1, **switch2.cfg** for Switch 2, **switch3.cfg** for Switch 3, **switch4.cfg** for Switch 4 and **switch5.cfg** for Switch 5.
 5. Configure each end device with the respective configuration files in the [configurations](https://github.com/ashishsjaiswal/CCNA-Switching/tree/08babd9a9238abf77f8753b0a97aecc41742cab9/CCNA-SWITCHING-LAB%202%20%20(TRUNK)/configurations) directory.
-Use **laptop.cfg** to configure all the end devices (laptops) and use **server.cfg** to configure all the end devices (servers) .
+Use **enddevices.cfg** to configure all the end devices (laptops and servers).
 Verify the connectivity between the end devices and ensure that VLAN traffic is isolated correctly.

 ## VLAN Configuration
 The switches in this lab are configured with the following VLANs: